Skip to main content

 How Does Protocol Adherence Impact Metabolic Outcomes?

-The success of these protocols in reversing metabolic syndrome is directly tied to their ability to alter and improve insulin sensitivity.
+The success of these protocols in reversing metabolic syndrome is directly tied to their ability to alter body composition and improve insulin sensitivity.
 Restoring testosterone to optimal levels has a direct impact on cellular processes.
 It enhances the commitment of pluripotent stem cells to the myogenic (muscle-building) lineage and inhibits their differentiation into adipocytes (fat cells).

 This leads to an increase in lean muscle mass and a reduction in fat mass, particularly the metabolically harmful visceral fat.
 As muscle mass increases, so does the body’s capacity for glucose uptake and utilization, which directly improves insulin sensitivity.